EQMacEmu/Server/.devcontainer/README.md

 #

 ### Setup 5: Prep the environment
 1. Execute `make prep` which will create a runtime location in `/src/.devcontainer/bin`.
 This will copy static config files and symlink binaries.
 Cleaning the project's build dir will not require re-running above steps.
-If you do modify values in `/src/.devcontainer/eqemu_config.json` or `login.ini` then you need to rerun this command.
+If you do modify values in `/src/.devcontainer/eqemu_config.json` or `login.json` then you need to rerun this command.

 #